GoobyFRS/bluebotpc-web/pages/local-support.md

 [Click Here to Open a Support Ticket](https://forms.gle/LBAdQnoguwRzCkNo8)

-### Home Network Support

-Spotty WiFi?
-Losing connection to the Printer?
-I am your local Network expert and I can help you diagnose, resolve, and become educated on all things networking! **$50/hour Flat Rate**

 ### Custom Built Desktop Services

 It doesn't matter if you are looking to build a brand new PC or you just need an extra hand with your upgrade; We are here to help!
 Our Denver family provides us access to a [MicroCenter](https://www.microcenter.com/site/stores/denver.aspx) location.
 Often parts are cheaper in-store versus online.
 We pass these saving on to you!